-For a chapter in a book, the author’s last name and the year of publication are followed by the chapter title in italics, the title of the book in italics, and an abbreviated version of the title in italics.
+For a chapter in a book, the author’s last name and publication year are followed by the chapter title in italics.

 Example: Smith, G. (2007).
 Child care: A reflection of graduate education.
 In R. Smith (Ed.), Graduate studies in early childhood education (pp. 49 -58).
 New York: Routledge.

 (If there is more than one figure or table, use figure and table captions to describe the material.
 Example: “Fig. 1 shows…”) (if appropriate).
-Do not use figures and tables to supply information that is already given in the text.
-(If a table must be referred to for clarity of the text, format it as a table and label it as such.)
+Do not use figures and tables to supply information already given in the text.
+(If it is a must to refer to a table for clarity of the text, format it as a table and label it).
 End all tables on a separate page.

 When using captions, check with the editor of your edition to ensure that you are using a format that is correct for the outlet you are publishing in.
-Figures are numbered consecutively throughout the manuscript (i.e., figure 1, figure 2, etc.).
-Illustrations (photographs, drawings, paintings) should be cited in the main text.
+Figures are numbered consecutively throughout the manuscript (i.e., figures 1, 2, etc.).
+The main text should cite illustrations (photographs, drawings, and paintings).
 Footnotes are not used.

-Italicize the titles of books, articles, long poems, and other works that are not published by a commercial publishing house.
-For journal and newspaper titles, as well as the titles of scholarly articles and books, all italics should be in plain font, with “work title in italics” and the name of the work’s publisher in plain font.
-Do not underline webpages or italicize e-book titles, because they are italicized by default.
+Italicize the titles of books, articles, long poems, and other works not published by a commercial publishing house.
+For journal and newspaper titles, as well as the titles of scholarly articles and books, all italics should be in plain font, with “work title in italics” and the name of the work’s publisher in a simple font.
+Do not underline web pages or italicize e-book titles because they are italicized by default.

 The first time a source is cited, give the author’s last name and an abbreviated title of the work, followed by a colon.
-The second time a source is cited in the paper, provide the author’s last name and a shortened title of the work, followed by a comma.
-The third time a source is cited in the paper, use the author’s last name only and begin with the shortened title of the work.
+The second time you cite a source in the paper, provide the author’s last name and a shortened title of the work, followed by a comma.
+The third time you cite a source in the paper, use the author’s last name only and begin with the shortened title of the work.

 If the source is a periodical article, follow the author’s name with a comma and the year of publication.
-If a page number is provided, use “p.” in place of the page number.
+If a page number is provided, use “p.” instead of the page number.
 Follow this step to learn how to cite in research paper.

 How to cite a letter in research paper using MLA style

 When citing a book or article, include the author’s name and the year of publication in parentheses at the end of the sentence.
-If you mention more than one work by an author, list all authors and their years of publication as well as the general information for each work.
+If you mention more than one work by an author, list all authors, their years of publication, and the general information for each task.

-MLA format is used in a wide range of writing situations, including research papers, essays, and articles.
-It is designed to allow the user to create a document that is easy to read, whether it be through online text, an electronic document, or a print document.
+MLA format is used in various writing situations, including research papers, essays, and articles.
+It is designed to allow the user to create a document that is easy to read through online text, electronic, or print.

 The Modern Language Association (MLA) is a standard format for writing essays and other works.
-The work cited page is a list of sources used in the creation of a research paper.
-MLA (Modern Language Association) style is most commonly used to write papers and cite sources within the liberal arts and humanities.
+The style is most commonly used to write papers and cite sources within the liberal arts and humanities.

-The APA (American Psychological Association) citation style is a format used by many social science publications.
-The key components of this style are in-text citations and the reference list.
-Here is the APA format for citations and the reference list.
+Many social science publications use APA (American Psychological Association) citation style.
+The critical components of this style are in-text citations and the reference list.

 The APA or American Psychological Association is a commonly used citation style for academic resources.
 When referencing an APA Online Journal, the format is slightly different.

 Include publication date and page numbers.
-Place the author’s last name and “in” after “Online”.
-Include a short description of what it is that you are referencing.
+Place the author’s last name and “in” after “Online.”
+Please include a short description of what it is that you are referencing.
 You should follow this to learn how to cite in research paper.

 To cite a book, use the author’s last name, “in” and “(title)” with the title in quotes.
 Example: ( Hagedorn, John.
 Advancing the Study of English Language Learners.
 Boston: Pearson Education, Inc., 2012.)